 Distribution: Occurring chiefly west of the Cascades crest in Washington; Alaska south to California.

-Habitat: Moist woods, low to mid-elevations in the mountains.
+Habitat: Moist woods, swamps and open canyons from sea level to moderate elevations in the mountains.

 Conservation Status: Not of concern